English village

 English villages are language education institutions which aim to create a language immersion environment for students of English in their own country.

-The concept is run as a commercial venture in Spain and Italy, Poland, Hungary, and is quasi-governmental in South Korea (see below).
+The concept is run as a commercial venture in Spain, Italy, Poland, and Hungary and is quasi-governmental in South Korea (see below).

 Spain

 The first English Village experience was in July 2001 in Valdelavilla, Soria, Spain.

 Valdelavilla has been recreated in cyberspace in the Second Life game, populated by English and Spanish avatars who all have English as a common language.

 Italy

 The first Italian English Village was in Umbria in 2005.
 The current village is in the Umbria region, in the Tevere valley.

 Poland

 The first Polish English Village program was launched in 2010 by Angloville and has since spread to a four locations in the East and South West of Poland.
 Both adult and junior programmes are organized.

 The second English immersion programme in Poland, AngloBridge, opened in 2016, and courses primarily organised in the South and Centre of the country.